-A. The Great convergence
+A. The European convergence

-We start by describing the trends in labour force participation in Europe and the US over the last two decades, with a particular attention on what happened during the Great recession.
-Figure 1 shows how the participation rates for the population aged 15 and above evolved from 1995 to 2013.
-The first 18 years of this period are characterized by a remarkable convergence in participation rates: in all European countries, the participation rates increased and it increased much more rapidly where it was lower.
-That convergence came to a halt with the Great recession as participation rates remained flat from 2007 to 2013.
-Remarkably, the participation rates were stable in Spain or Italy that have been hit quite hard by the crisis and also in France where the unemployment rate increased substantially.
-Two exceptions are Ireland and Portugal where participation rates declined by about 3 points after the Great recession.
+We start by describing the trends in labour force participation in Europe and the US over the last two decades, with a particular focus on what happened during the Great recession.
+Figure 1 shows how participation rates for the population aged 15 and above evolved from 1995 to 2013.
+The first 18 years of this period are characterized by a remarkable convergence in participation rates: in all European countries, participation rates increased, and they increased much more rapidly where they were originally lower.
+That convergence came to a halt with the Great recession, as participation rates remained flat from 2007 to 2013.
+Remarkably, participation rates were stable in Spain and Italy, which were hit quite hard by the crisis, and also in France, where the unemployment rate increased substantially.
+Two exceptions are Ireland and Portugal, where participation rates declined by approximately 3 points during the Great recession.

-The picture is quite different in the US.
-While the US participation rate was relatively high in 1995, the gap with Europe narrowed considerably through the combination of faster growth in Europe and decreases in the US.
-The level of participation in the US also began to decline much earlier than the Great recession.
+The picture is very different in the US.
+While the US participation rate was relatively high in 1995, the gap with Europe narrowed considerably due to the combination of faster growth in Europe and decreased growth in the US.
+The level of participation in the US also began to decline much earlier than the time of the Great recession.